davromaniak/zimbashckup/README.md

 - -d[domains]/--domains=[domains] : Backup only mailboxes which belong to this/these domains (each domain separated by a space).
 -- The options -m and -d can't be used alltogether.
 - -f[tar|tgz|zip]/--format=[tar|tgz|zip] : Format used to store backups (this is given to zmmailbox getRestURL command).
 Default is tar.
+- --dest : Destination folder (defaut is "/opt/zimbra/backups").
+Needs to be writable by the zimbra user.
+- -k[number of days]/--keep=[number of days] : Retention time in days
+- -l[locale]/--locale=[locale] : Locale used for the backup process (default is "en_US.UTF-8").
+Useful when backing up mailboxes with special characters in their names.

 Examples
 --------